 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

 - Tell your doctor if you have ever been told you have G6PD deficiency.

 Treating Side Effects

-- Ask your doctor or nurse about medicine that is available to help stop or lessen nausea, throwing up and headache.
+- Ask your doctor or nurse about medicines that are available to help stop or lessen constipation or diarrhea.

 Food and Drug Interactions

 - There are no known interactions of rasburicase with food.

 - This drug may interact with other medicines.
 Tell your doctor and pharmacist about all the prescription and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
 Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.

 Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms: